Skip to Main Content

 Which of the following artefacts would you choose to add to your portfolio page if you were showcasing it to potential employers?

 Drag and drop the artefacts into the ‘Portfolio’ column if you would showcase them in your portfolio, or into the ‘Not relevant’ column if you would not include them in your portfolio.
-Then select Check.
+Then select Submit.

 Activity overview: Choosing appropriate artefacts

 Two columns are displayed.
-The first column is a page in a portfolio and the second column is an empty white page entitled 'Not relevant'.
+The first column is a page in a portfolio and the second column is an empty white page entitled Not relevant.
 To the right of the columns are 9 text boxes describing artefacts.
 These can be dragged and dropped into either of the columns.
-At the bottom of the activity is a Check button.
-The task is to place the artefacts that are relevant to the scenario into the ‘Portfolio’ column, or into the 'Not relevant' column if you would not include them in the portfolio page to showcase to potential employers.
+At the bottom of the activity is a Submit button.
+The task is to place the artefacts that are relevant to the scenario into the Portfolio column, or into the Not relevant column if you would not include them in the portfolio page to showcase to potential employers.

 Interactive content